konsumation/db-level/README.md

 ### values

-Get values of the category
+Get values of the category.

 #### Parameters